tensorfreitas/Temporal-Ensembling-for-Semi-Supervised-Learning/README.md

 The paper propose two implementations of self-ensembling, i.e. forming different ensemble predictions in the training process under different conditions of regularization (dropout) and augmentations.

-The two different methods are $\Pi$-model and temporal ensembling.
+The two different methods are ![Pi]-Model and temporal ensembling.
 Let's dive a little bit into each one of them.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/10371630/41501166-caf8a93c-7196-11e8-9072-19dd6968c8e6.png" alt="temporal-ensembling"/>